By Christine Bolaños & Mike Elk

 As she talks, she recalls how alarmed she became when she noticed she had stopped sweating.
 Her coworker pointed out her lips had turned a pale white.
 Her mouth felt cold.
 Within moments, she collapsed, burning her arm on the iron as she fell.

 She says her supervisor sent her home after the incident, but Ortega returned the following day.
 Like many low-wage workers, if she doesn’t show up, she doesn’t get paid.

 At age 41, she says dreaming about the day she can put the iron down on the ironing board for the last time seems like a luxury.

-“It wasn’t until four or five years ago that my husband and I became really concerned that we don’t have a plan for retirement,” she says.
+“It wasn’t until four or five years ago that my husband and I became really concerned that we don’t have a plan for retirement.
+No retirement savings account, no burial insurance for seniors, we hadn’t planned anything,” she says.
 “He’s turning 50 in two weeks.
 When you’re busy working and raising kids you don’t realize how fast and how much time passes.

-“Our circumstances hadn’t allowed us to plan for retirement but now we know we have to start thinking about it,” she adds.
+“Our circumstances hadn’t allowed us to plan for retirement or beyond but now we know we have to start thinking about it,” she adds.

 Most immigrants make so little that retirement savings are luxury many can’t afford.
 According to a study done by the pro-union Economic Policy Institute in 2016, 60% of Latinos have no retirement savings at all and 72% of Latinos say that they haven’t begun planning for retirement at all.